 You are your business, but who is your business for?
 Who is your audience?
 Who are you trying to help?
 Who do you hope to influence through your products or services?
 This should be a specific person or group of people who are all connected through a common goal or purpose?

 What do you aim to do?
 What is your purpose?
 What do you focus on?
 What are you trying to accomplish with your business?
 This should be specific, and targeted directly to the individuals of your “who”.

 How do you do what you do?
 How do you accomplish your what?
 How do you deliver your products and services to your who?
 Think action words, verbs.
 Physical and mental actions.
 Think of as many as you can and then go back through each one and select the ones that best complement your what.

-Finally, tie them altogether.
+Finally, tie them all together.
 Look at each answer and see how it relates to the others.
 Visualize the story that they tell through their answers.
 This will be the you that your audience will identify with through your brand and business.

 Write them down, say them out loud, and say them often.
 The more you say it, the easier it gets to say.
 The easier it gets to say, the easier it gets to hear.
 The easier it is to hear, the easier it is to believe.
 And when you believe in yourself, so will your clients.

 Keep these questions accessible and refer to them often.
 Update them as you and your business grows and expands.
 And above all, believe in you.
 You are your business.